section-engineering-education/engineering-education/content/articles/understanding-babel-and-how-it-will-help-you-write-javascript/index.md

 ### Introduction
-Babel is a JavaScript transpiler that transforms edge JavaScript to mainstream `EcmaScript 5`JavaScript capable of running in any source code.
+Babel is a JavaScript transpiler that changes over `EcmaScript 5` JavaScript from the forefront to standard JavaScript.
-All of the new features and enhancements in contemporary javascript are captured by Babel in `EcmaScript 6`.
+`EcmaScript 6` by Babel incorporates all of the most recent javascript elements and headways.
-This post will introduce you to Babel and demonstrate how to use it to assist you in writing javascript.
+This post will give you a prologue to Babel and tell you the best way to utilize it to make javascript simpler to compose.
 ### Table of content
 - [Introduction](#introduction)
 - [Table of content](#table-of-content)